AVGVSTVS96/tmux-resurrect/docs/hooks.md

   Called before running processes are restored.

+- `@resurrect-hook-post-restore-all`

+  Called at end of restore process right before the spinner is turned off.

 ### Examples

 Here is an example how to save and restore window geometry for most terminals in X11.